OnDeck Review 2021: Good for Established Businesses, Better for Repeat Customers

-Both term loans have an origination fee of up to 5% of your loan principal.
+Term loans from OnDeck have an origination fee of up to 5% of your loan principal.
 Like we mentioned earlier, repeat borrowers tend to get lower origination fees (all the way down to 0%), so your second OnDeck loan will be a better deal than your first.

-OnDeck’s line of credit has a lower maximum amount and higher rates than its term loans, but it also offers lots of convenience.
+OnDeck’s line of credit has a lower maximum amount than its term loans, but it also offers lots of convenience.
 As a line of credit, it lets you withdraw and use funds, repay what you borrowed, and then borrow more—making it great for cash flow needs.
 So you can use your line of credit to help you cover bills while you wait for customers to pay up or to buy more inventory before the Christmas rush.

 As far as fees go, OnDeck’s business line of credit has a monthly maintenance fee of $20.
 (Bummer.)
 But if you withdraw $5,000 or more within the first five days of opening your line of credit, OnDeck waives that maintenance fee for six months.
 While we don’t recommend withdrawing thousands of dollars just to save $120 over six months, the waived fee is a nice perk if you have a big up-front expense to take care of.

 We know that taking on a small-business loan is a pretty big deal, so we wanted to see if borrowers were happy with their experience getting funding through OnDeck.
 The answer?
 Absolutely.

 As it turns out, OnDeck has a great reputation.
-It has an A+ rating with the Better Business Bureau,3 and on Trustpilot, OnDeck has a 9.7 (out of 10) based on almost 2,000 reviews.4 Reviewers praise OnDeck’s fast funding process and its helpful employees.
+It has an A+ rating with the Better Business Bureau,3 and on Trustpilot, OnDeck has a 4.9 (out of 5) based on more than 2,000 reviews.4 OnDeck reviews praise its fast funding process and its helpful employees.
 In fact, you’ll find plenty of reviewers who report that they’ve been financing their business with OnDeck for several years now (taking advantage of those perks for repeat borrowers, no doubt).

 Now, you’ll find a few customers who complain about high interest rates, slower-than-promised approval processes, or the daily repayment process.
 But for the most part, OnDeck’s customers seem genuinely pleased with the lender.
 We suspect you will be too.